Azure/app-service-linux-docs/HowTo/use_websockets_with_go.md

 ## STEP 1 create a simple main.go

-First, create a folder for your project and create a file called main.go.
+First, create a folder for your project.

+Go to the terminal window, change into the folder you just created and run `go mod init <ModuleName>`.
+The ModuleName could just be the folder name at this point.

+The `go mod init` command creates a go.mod file to track your code's dependencies.
+So far, the file includes only the name of your module and the Go version your code supports.
+But as you add dependencies, the go.mod file will list the versions your code depends on.

+Create a file called main.go.
 We will be doing most of our coding here.

 ```golang